amandeepmittal/amanhimself.dev/src/content/blog/animate-header-view-on-scroll-with-react-native-animated-api.md

 const DATA = [
   {
     id: 1,
-    title: "The Hunger Games",
+    title: 'The Hunger Games'
   },
   {
     id: 2,
-    title: "Harry Potter and the Order of the Phoenix", },
+    title: 'Harry Potter and the Order of the Phoenix' },
   {
     id: 3,
-    title: "To Kill a Mockingbird",
+    title: 'To Kill a Mockingbird'
   },
   {
     id: 4,
-    title: "Pride and Prejudice",
+    title: 'Pride and Prejudice'
   },
   {
     id: 5,
-    title: "Twilight",
+    title: 'Twilight'
   },
   {
     id: 6,
-    title: "The Book Thief",
+    title: 'The Book Thief'
   },
   {
     id: 7,
-    title: "The Chronicles of Narnia",
+    title: 'The Chronicles of Narnia'
   },
   {
     id: 8,
-    title: "Animal Farm",
+    title: 'Animal Farm'
   },
   {
     id: 9,
-    title: "Gone with the Wind",
+    title: 'Gone with the Wind'
   },
   {
     id: 10,
-    title: "The Shadow of the Wind",
+    title: 'The Shadow of the Wind'
   },
   {
     id: 11,
-    title: "The Fault in Our Stars",
+    title: 'The Fault in Our Stars'
   },
   {
     id: 12,
-    title: "The Hitchhiker's Guide to the Galaxy",
+    title: "The Hitchhiker's Guide to the Galaxy"
   },
   {
     id: 13,
-    title: "The Giving Tree",
+    title: 'The Giving Tree'
   },
   {
     id: 14,
-    title: "Wuthering Heights",
+    title: 'Wuthering Heights'
   },
   {
     id: 15,
-    title: "The Da Vinci Code",
+    title: 'The Da Vinci Code'
-  },
+  }
 ];

 export default DATA;